JacobUH/Coogify-Music-App/README.md

-# COSC 3380: Database Systems Class Repository 💻
+# Coogify Music: Your Melodies, Your Moments.

-Welcome to the repository for the COSC 3380 Database class project.
-This application project is part of our coursework and collaboration in the Database class.
+Welcome to the repository for Coogify Music!
+Created at the Univarsity of Houston in the COSC 3380 Database Systems class.
+This application project is a collaboration of Team 10 in the Database Systems class.

 ## Team Members